sakwah/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - Delete the file betty
 9-firstdirdeletion - Delete the directory my_first_directory
-10-back - changes the working directory to the previous one
+10-back - changes the working directory to the previous one 11-lists -  lists all files in the current directory, parent directory and /boot